amkratz/altPortfolio/_portfolio/weightlifting-competition.md

 permalink: /portfolio/weightlifting-competition
 ---

 [This](https://www.github.com/amkratz/Weightlifting-Competition) was a project for class that I thought was very interesting.
-It is a simple program in Assembly that simulates a weightlifting competition and declares a winner.
+It is a simple program in Assembly that simulates a weightlifting competition and declares a winner based off of the results.